fivetran/dbt-language-server/README.md

    - `touch ~/.dbt/profiles.yml`
    - See dbt Labs’ [BigQuery profile](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile) documentation for more guidance on how to populate this file.
 1. Open your dbt project in a new VS Code window.
-1. Check that the extension is operating by right-clicking in any .sql model file, and selecting `dbt Wizard > Show query preview`.
+1. Check that the extension is operating by right-clicking in any .sql model file, and selecting `Wizard for dbt Core (TM) > Show query preview`.

 ## Issues